soveran/ohm/README.md

 ```

 This example shows some basic features, like attribute declarations and
-validations.
+querying.
 Keep reading to find out what you can do with models.

 Attribute types
 ---------------